St Antony's College

 Based on a one-year ethnography in Shenzhen and Hefei, her DPhil thesis aims to: 1)provide a gender reading of E-commerce in China, 2) disclose the heterogeneity of the business guanxi and intimate guanxi of Chinese female entrepreneurs in the digital age; 3) discuss the development of “new China” within the digital age.

 She is passionate about sensory/public ethnography and constantly updates her wechat public account 见树又见林.
+She is also the drummer, lyricist and supporting vocal of the band 滑倒乐队Slip.

 Her DPhil is funded by Wai Seng Senior Research Scholarship at St Antony's College, IJURR Studentship and St Catherine's College.